TheOdinProject/curriculum/html_css/v2/main-course/grid-lessons/creating-a-grid.md

 .container {
   display: grid;
-  grid-template: 50px 50px / 50px 50px;
+  grid-template: 50px 50px / 50px 50px 50px;
 }
 ~~~

-Columns and rows don’t have to all share the same values either.
-Let’s change the property values of our columns so that the first column is five times as wide as the second:
+Columns and rows don’t have to share all the same values either.
+Let’s change the property values of our columns so that the first column is five times as wide as the others:

 <div class="codepen" data-height="300" data-default-tab="css,result" data-slug-hash="eYRaQLd" data-editable="true" data-user="dm-murphy"  data-prefill='{"tags":[],"scripts":[],"stylesheets":[]}'>
   <pre data-lang="html">&lt;div class="container">